MohseenTajik/MohseenTajik/README.md

 - 🧪 How to start with React and Next.js

 <h1 align="center"></h1>
-📄 Know about my experiences
+📄 Know about my experiences:

 - Backend developer with hands-on experience in PHP & Laravel - Built full-stack applications using Laravel + React + Next.js - Passionate about clean code, performance, and scalable architecture - Focused on preparing for remote jobs and migration to Canada
 - Backend developer with hands-on experience in PHP & Laravel - Built full-stack applications using Laravel + React + Next.js - Passionate about clean code, performance, and scalable architecture - Focused on preparing for remote jobs and migration to Canada

 <h1 align="center"></h1>
 <h3 align="left">⚡ Fun fact:</h3>
 - I’m deeply in love with cockatoos